Pakistan Travel Warning

 U.S. citizens who travel to or remain in Pakistan despite this Travel Warning are encouraged to enroll with the Embassy in Islamabad or the Consulate General in Karachi.
 This enrollment can be completed online through the Department of State's Smart Traveler Enrollment Program (STEP) available on the Department of State website.
 U.S. citizens without internet access should contact the nearest Embassy or Consulate General for information on registering in person.
 Enrollment enables citizens to obtain updated information on travel and security within Pakistan via the emergency alert system.

-You may make an American Citizens Services appointment with the Consular Section in Karachi through the following link http://karachi.usconsulate.gov/service.html.
+- Make an appointment for American Citizens Services with the Consular Section in Islamabad or Karachi.